hacs/integration/docs/index.md

       - repository name: "lovelace-awesome-card"
       - file name of one of the files "lovelace-awesome-card"

-It will first check the `dist` directory, if nothing there it will check the root.
-All `.js` files it find will be downloaded.
+It will first check the `dist` directory, if nothing is there it will check the root directory.
+All `.js` files it finds will be downloaded.

-A good template to use as a reference are [boilerplate-card](https://github.com/custom-cards/boilerplate-card)
+A good template to use as a reference is [boilerplate-card](https://github.com/custom-cards/boilerplate-card)

 ## Settings